hamidgasmi/training.computerscience.cloud.aws/README.md

         It means for example, the for a short time (less than a second?) we could get the previous version After this short time, we'll always get the current version regardless of our location

-S3 Features:
-    Tiered Storage Available: See below
-        See different tiers below
-        It could be at bucket level or storage level

-    Lifecycle Management:
-        Automate moving files/versions in S3 tiers
-        It is done by creating Life Cycle rules
-        We could add tags to make the rule applied to specific objects Storage class transition could be enabled for current versions or/and previous versions Configure object expirations
-        Clean up expired object delete markers (You cannot enable clean up expired object delete markers if you enable Expiration)
-         Clean up incomplete multipart uploads

-    Cross Region Replication (CRR):
-        Use cases:
-            Compliancy of data and making sure data is kept in a dedicated region (for example for GDPR compliance) To minimize latency for your applications using the S3 bucket It includes:
-            Files data
-            Files permission (replicated files will have same permission as source files) Versioning is required
-        The replication isn't done on existing files (only new files uploaded after the rule is created) It supports replication of an entire bucket or based on prefixes, one or more object tags or a combination of the two We can set overlapping rules with priorities It does not support delete marker replication: it would prevent any delete actions from replicating Replicate object encrypted with AWS KMS?
-        Buckets configured for cross-region replication can be owned by the same AWS account or by different accounts

-S3 Class (Tiers):
-    S3 Standards:
-        Amazon guarantees an available of 3 nines (99.9%) Amazon guarantees a durability of 11 nines (99.999999999%) for S3 information Redundancy across multiples devices in multiple facilities It is designed to sustain the loss of 2 facilities concurrently First byte latency: milliseconds

-    S3 IA (Infrequently Accessed):
-        It is for data that is accessed less frequently, But it requires a rapid access when needed Lower fee than S3 for storage
-        But we're charged a retrieval fee
-        Amazon guarantees a durability of 11 nines (99.999999999%) for S3 information Availability SLA: available of 3 nines (99.9%) First byte latency: milliseconds

-    S3 One Zone - IA
-        It doesn't required the multiple availability zone Lower-cost option accessed data
-        Amazon guarantees a durability of 11 nines (99.999999999%) for S3 information Availability SLA: 2 nines of availability (99.5%) First byte latency: milliseconds

-    S3 - Intelligent Tiering:
-        Designed to optimize cost
-        It relies to a machine learning to automatically move data the most-effective access tier Without performance impact or operational overhead
-        Availability SLA: 2 nines of availability (99%) First byte latency: milliseconds

-    S3 - Glacier:
-        It is a secure, durable and low cost storage class for data archiving Retrieval time is configurable: from minutes to hours Availability SLA: 2 nines of availability (99%) First byte latency: select minutes or hours

-    S3 - Glacier Deep Archive:
-        It is S3 lowest-cost storage class
-        Availability SLA: 2 nines of availability (99%) First byte latency: select hours (Retrieval time >= 12 hours)

-    S3 RRS - Reduced Redundancy Storage
-        It is obsolete
-        Durability of 4 nines (99.99%)
-        Availability SLA: ?
-        First byte latency: milliseconds

 S3 Pricing:
     Storage: Gigabyte used
     Requests: nbr of requests to this objects (read, write?)